Breaking Up With Aspartame: Withdrawal Symptoms and How To Overcome Them

 Where Is Aspartame Found?

-A few common products include:
+A few common products that contain aspartame include:

 • Sodas